 The largest tree in Finland stretches its long branches over the waterside park at Heinola.
 This famous tree is called Tsaarinpoppeli (Czar’s Poplar tree in English), and it has survived floods and devastation for hundreds of years.
 We were passing through Heinola and decided to stop for an ice-cream and a stroll under the massive canopy of this Tsaarinpoppeli.

-This enormous tree has seven massive main branches, each of which could be their own tree.
+This particular enormous tree has seven massive main branches, each of which could be their own tree.
 Specialists estimate that the Tsaarinpoppeli at Heinola is something from 130–180 years old.
 Sadly, it’s not safe to take a sample of this huge poplar tree and date it by using dendrochronology (also known as tree-ring dating).
 If the bark was damaged, mold or other pest might gain access to the core of the tree.

-Tsaarinpoppeli is a poplar tree that has been morphed into the specific species that now stands at Heinola.
-For those into Latin terminology, the species of Tsaarinpoppeli is Populus ×petrowskiana.
-When it was last measured with a laser scan in 2011, this massive poplar tree was 34,5m (115ft) tall, its canopy circumference was 23m (75ft), and the circumference of the trunk was 6,37m (21ft).
+Tsaarinpoppeli as a species is a poplar tree that has been morphed into the specific species that now stands at Heinola.
+For those into Latin terminology, the species of Tsaarinpoppeli is Populus Ă—petrowskiana.
+When the Tsaarinpoppeli at Heinola was last measured with a laser scan in 2011, this massive poplar tree was 34,5m (115ft) tall, its canopy circumference was 23m (75ft), and the circumference of the trunk was 6,37m (21ft).
 Since the tree continues to thrive and grow, it’s likely that it’s grown even bigger.
 In fact, the tree is so huge it was difficult to get a picture of it no matter how far I walked!

 Historical roots of Heinola and Tsaarinpoppeli